ericorain/docker/README.md

 How about if we want to go back to the container?

-Here is how to do that:
+Here is how to do it:

 > docker attach *container_id*